1. Policy and Submission of Manuscripts

 Internet Websites: Walailak Journal of Science and Technology, Available at: http://wjst.wu.ac.th, accessed May 2011.

 Note that for books or journals in the Thai language the title of the book or journal and names of authors should be given in English while the year should be reported in the Christian calendar (2011 not 2554 BE).
 After the title of the book or journal the words in Thai should follow in parenthesis.
 J Angkathavanich.
-Garcinia fruit and weight loss.
-Journal of Food and Pharmaceuticals (in Thai), Mahidol University, Bangkok, 1998; 52, 16-9.
+Garcinia fruit and weight loss (in Thai).
+J. Food Pharm.
+1998; 52, 16-9.

 - Tables.
 Tables should be typed on separate pages and numbered using Arabic numerals with a caption written in normal text.
 For example: ‘Table 3 Characterization data for complexes 1-3.’
 The table must also be cited in the text.
 Footnotes to the table should be included where necessary as superscript lower case letters with the text in Times New Roman, 9 pt (example: aAt 298 K).
 References to previous work presented in the table should also be included in the footnotes.